American Association of Colleges and Teacher Educators

 AACTE provides members with vital communication regarding policy issues and events, publications targeting various areas of interest, and unique professional development opportunities.

 PAC-TE is a long standing authorized state unit of ATE.
 The PAC-TE president, president-elect and past president serve on the ATE Council of Unit Presidents.
-PAC-TE is authorized to appoint members each year to attend and report back to the Board of Directors and the membership from the ATE Delegate Assembly.
+PAC-TE is authorized to appoint members each year to attend the ATE Delegate Assembly and report back to the Board of Directors and the membership.
 Pennsylvania teacher educators are active as servant leaders in and with ATE.
 PAC-TE submits an annual report to ATE.
 PAC-TE encourages its members to also join ATE and take advantage of its services.
 ATE membership is an eligibility requirement for the PAC-TE Board of Directors.
-PAC-TE is the recipient of the 2011 and the 2016 ATE Outstanding Unit Award and the 2020 Program Services Award.
+PAC-TE is the recipient of the 2006, 2011 and 2016 ATE Outstanding Unit Award and the 2020 and 2021 John P. Sikula Unit Awards for Program Services.

 ATE promotes advocacy, equity, leadership, and professionalism for teacher educators in all settings and supports quality education for all learners at all levels.